-1 1 (111 11 miloris of yell Attribute Name Percentage of voting right held by the company Relation Nature of transactions Amount of the transactions Account Balance at the end of fiscal year Ownership ·Sales of trade Sales of trade 1,102,476 Subsidiary NISSAN FINANCIAL SERVICES CO., LTD. Directly 100% accounts receivables and providing accounts receivable -,, guarantees for sales finance services for vehicles Guarantees given and other (Keepwell Agreements) 851,600 - manufactured by the Company rigicements Subsidiary Nissan Financial Services Australia Pty Ltd Ownership Indirectly 100% ·Providing guarantees for sales finance services for vehicles Guarantees given and other (Keepwell Agreements) 321,726 manufactured by the Company Subsidiary Nissan Canada, Inc. Ownership Directly 90.91% Indirectly 9.09% •Providing guarantees for sales finance services for vehicles manufactured by the Company Guarantees given and other (Keepwell Agreements) 384,959 Subsidiary Nissan Leasing (Thailand) Co., Ltd. Ownership Directly 67.21% Indirectly 32.79% •Providing guarantees for sales finance services for vehicles manufactured by the Company Guarantees given and other (Keepwell Agreements) 111,758 -
+Attribute Name Percentage of voting right held by the company Relation Nature of transactions Amount of the transactions Account Balance at the end of fiscal year Subsidiary Nissan Financial Services Australia Pty Ltd Ownership Indirectly 100% · Providing guarantees for sales finance services for vehicles manufactured by the Company Guarantees given and other (Keepwell Agreements) 315,928 - Subsidiary Nissan Canada, Inc. Ownership Directly 90.91% Indirectly 9.09% • Providing guarantees for sales finance services for vehicles manufactured by the Company Guarantees given and other (Keepwell Agreements) 372,771 - Subsidiary Nissan Leasing (Thailand) Co., Ltd. Ownership Directly 67.21% Indirectly 32.79% • Providing guarantees for sales finance services for vehicles manufactured by the Company Guarantees given and other (Keepwell Agreements) 94,250 -